syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Working-with-Charts.md

 A complete working example to apply 3D chart formats in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Create%20and%20Edit%20Charts/3D%20Chart).

-### Explode a Pie chart
+### Explode a Pie Chart

-XlsIO allows you to explode either all data points at a single explosion value or each data point at different explosion using [Percent](https://help.syncfusion.com/cr/windowsforms/Syncfusion.XlsIO.IChartSerieDataFormat.html#Syncfusion_XlsIO_IChartSerieDataFormat_Percent) of [IChartSerieDataFormat](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IChartSerieDataFormat.html) interface.
+Essential XlsIO allows you to explode either all data points at a single explosion value or each data point at different explosion using [Percent](https://help.syncfusion.com/cr/windowsforms/Syncfusion.XlsIO.IChartSerieDataFormat.html#Syncfusion_XlsIO_IChartSerieDataFormat_Percent) of [IChartSerieDataFormat](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IChartSerieDataFormat.html) interface.

 You can either create a pie chart and then explode it or directly create an exploded pie chart using XlsIO.
 Selecting `Pie_Exploded` as [ChartType](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IChart.html#Syncfusion_XlsIO_IChart_ChartType) inserts a pie chart with a default explosion of **25%**.
 Learn how to [Create an Exploded Pie Chart](https://www.syncfusion.com/kb/8539/how-to-create-excel-exploded-pie-chart-in-c-vb-net).

-The following code example illustrates how to explode a pie chart.
+Refer the following complete code snippets.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}
 using (ExcelEngine excelEngine = new ExcelEngine())
 {
   IApplication application = excelEngine.Excel;
-  application.DefaultVersion = ExcelVersion.Excel2013;
+  application.DefaultVersion = ExcelVersion.Xlsx;
   FileStream fileStream = new FileStream("Sample.xlsx", FileMode.Open, FileAccess.Read);
   IWorkbook workbook = application.Workbooks.Open(fileStream);
   IWorksheet worksheet = workbook.Worksheets[0];